openstack-archive/tripleo-docs/deploy-guide/source/post_deployment/upgrade/minor_update.rst

    used with previous `openstack overcloud deploy` command.

    The last argument `containers-prepare-parameter.yaml` differs in content depending on release.
-In Queens and before, it has a list of individual container image parameters, pointing to images you've already uploaded to local registry in previous step.
+In Queens and before, it was a list of individual container image parameters, pointing to images you've already uploaded to local registry in previous step.
 In Rocky and beyond, this file contains the ``ContainerImagePrepare`` parameter.